FH-Potsdam/teaching-parametric-design/src/site/de/2d/01-intro.md

 en:https://fhpcloud.fh-potsdam.de/s/iHNiJ5XEs9iFGg8/download/en_indent.mp4
 -->

+> To indent code, simply use the tab-key.
+In VS Code you can also select multiple lines and indent them all at once.
+In the VS Code settings, you can set if a tab is 2 spaces or 4 spaces.
+The examples use 2 spaces.

 In some coding languages like python, the indenting of code has meaning.
 In JavaScript it has not.
 You could write everything in one line.
 But indenting code helps keeps things organized.
 Especially later when have more `{}` brackets, its easy to loose track, so try to indent your code.
 For now, simple rule, after every open `{` indent and reverse when it closes `}`.
 If you are using VS Code the indenting will likely happen automatically.

 ```js